 - Add generous amount of Epsom salt to warm water and soak the affected area in the water for as long as you want to

-The high magnesium content in Epsom salt, helps to reduce the blood pressure and improves heart health.
+The high magnesium content in Epsom salt helps to reduce blood pressure and improves heart health.

 Pineapple has been very helpful in treating gout pain.
 The bromelain enzyme present in pineapple is effective in reducing inflammation.
-They also help to digest high protein food substance, thus reducing the accumulation of uric acid in the body.
-The less the uric acid, less chances of getting affected by gout.
+They also help to digest high protein food substances, thus reducing the accumulation of uric acid in the body.
+The less the uric acid, the fewer chances of getting affected by gout.

 - You can consume the fruit every day